Congo: 2 who received experimental Ebola treatment recover

-KINSHASA, Congo (AP) — Congo’s health ministry says two of the 10 people who were the first to receive an experimental treatment for the Ebola virus have recovered, and monitoring could show what role the treatment played.
+KINSHASA, Congo (AP) — Congo’s health ministry says two of the first 10 people to receive an experimental treatment for the Ebola virus in the latest outbreak have recovered, and monitoring could show what role the treatment played.

-The head of the World Health Organization congratulates Congo’s government for making several experimental treatments available in the Ebola outbreak, calling it “a global first, and a ray of hope for people with the disease.”
+The head of the World Health Organization on Saturday congratulated Congo’s government for making several experimental treatments available in this Ebola outbreak, calling it “a global first, and a ray of hope for people with the disease.”

 The two people received the mAb114 treatment isolated from a survivor of an Ebola outbreak in 1995.
+It was the first of five experimental treatments Congo approved for use in the outbreak that was declared on Aug.
+1. The others are ZMapp, Remdesivir, Favipiravir and Regn3450 – 3471 – 3479.

-WHO on Friday said Ebola has spread to an area of high security risk, a “pivotal” moment in the outbreak that endangers the health of medical teams.
-Several armed groups roam Congo’s northeast.
+WHO on Friday said Ebola has spread to an area of high security risk, a “pivotal” moment that endangers the health of medical teams.
+Several armed groups roam Congo’s densely populated northeast, and health officials have said “red zones” where attacks occur pose a serious challenge to finding and monitoring contacts of infected people.

 Most Read Nation & World Stories